 - Why Organic.
 The devastation wreaked on the Planet, humans and animals as we moved AWAY from organic.

 - Inter cropping and companion planting.
 There is wonderful new information based on research trials of how many seeds and how many seed families are optimum to grow together.
-This is a non-input way to put nutrients back into orchards.
+This is a non-input way to put nutrients and carbon back into orchards.

-- Micro-organisms- what they are, what they do and their essential co-existence in soil with each other and with plants.
+Micro-organisms- what they are, what they do and their essential co-existence in soil with each other and with plants.
 There is a plethora of books now published that deal just with micro-organisms because we are only now realising their importance.
 They are the army under and within the soil that we kill with our unsustainable farming and chemical practices.